You may print these details using the button at the bottom of the page. Any changes from now will be outlined here:

 Hangings Wood is divided by a field surrounded by a high fence but readily crossed by numerous gates all of which are highlighted on the map.
 Courses are designed so that using the gates is always a good route choice.
 Please close the gates after yourself.

 There is a crossable 3 wire barbed-wire fence running east-west along the boundary between Egypt Woods and Burnham Beeches which will be crossed by the Brown & Black courses but is forbidden to cross for other courses to ensure we remain within our numbers limit for Burnham.
-The fence has a few stiles and some of these may be highlighted with the crossing point symbol where they are likely to be relevant for route choice.
 Please take care crossing the fence.

 Whistles are compulsory for all competitors and a check will be made before starting.